encoredev/encore/docs/ts/primitives/databases.md

 -- todo/todo.ts --
 import { SQLDatabase } from "encore.dev/storage/sqldb";

-// Create the todo database and assign it to the "todoDB" variable const db = new SQLDatabase("todo", {
+// Create the todo database and assign it to the "db" variable const db = new SQLDatabase("todo", {
   migrations: "./migrations",
 });